 As I write this article, I’m looking over at the hundreds of vinyl records on my shelf.
 I realize I’m an analog soul living in a very digital world.
 But there’s a magic power I’ve developed over the course of 15 years as a DJ – knowing what song to play when and for whom.
-This is an idea that when applied to voice-controlled intelligent personal assistant services such as Google Home, can help connect music to audiences at the right time.
+This is an idea that when applied to personal audio, or voice-controlled intelligent personal assistant services such as Google Home, can help connect music to audiences at the right time.

 DJs – as the great British ethnomusicologist John Blacking would have said – are talented listeners.
 We’ve developed, through experience and necessity, the ability to tag songs based on their emotional job.
 Does the mood need to be changed?
 Lets try happy.
 Steve Wonder – “Sir Duke.”
 A recent breakup?
 The Dramatics – “In the Rain.”
 A great last song to make people feel at ease and not get into drunken fights on their way out of a bar at the end of a night?
 Bob Marley, “Jammin.”
 Or Serge Gainsbourg’s “Lola Rastaquouere”

 And while this functionality may serve as theory for media studies, it’s important to remember content jobs differ across cultures.
 For example, there are sounds produced by some cultures, that while sounding musical to western ears, are not themselves considered music.
 The Muslim call to prayer known as the Adhan, for example.
 However, that in itself is valuable information.
 After all, we learn not just by observing and understanding how sounds are created but also by understanding our relationship to them – even as an outsider.

 Metadata Can Go Further